-After the success of The Division, Ubisoft is taking yet another stab at the open-world tactical shooter with Tom Clancy's Ghost Recon Wildlands.
-Except, this time, you'll be riding across the desert instead of trudging through the disease infested snow.
+After The Division's success, Ubisoft is taking another stab at the open-world tactical shooter in the form of Tom Clancy's Ghost Recon Wildlands.
+Except, this time, you'll be riding across the desert instead of trudging through the plague-ridden snow.
 Acting as the tenth installment in the Ghost Recon franchise and the very first with a fully-featured open world, Wildlands takes us to the open plains of Bolivia.

 Watch the latest trailer: